Description

 The SqrDistance

-struct.
-This method is useful for performance optimization when comparing distances, as it avoids the computational cost of a square root operation required by the Distance
+method calculates the squared distance from a given point in 3D space to the nearest point on the line.
+This method is useful for performance optimization when you only need to compare distances, as it avoids the computational cost of a square root operation.

 Usage